thnnx/Proj_BikeCycleShare/README.md

 # Bike-Cycle-Share
-  Bike-Cycle-Share is a bike-share company that features more than 6,000 bicycles and 700 docking stations scattered across the whole city.
+Bike-Cycle-Share is a bike-share rental company that features more than 6,000+ bicycles scattered across the whole city.
+Bicycles are all geotracked and locked into a network of 700+ dock stationed in almost every corner of the city and can be unlocked from one station and returned to any other station in the system anytime.
+Bicycles can be used by two type of rider, Member (riders with paid membership of either yearly or monthly) and Casual (per use basis payment).
-<br></br>

 ## Analyzing the number of Bike rides and ride duration for Member and Casual type customer for the last 12 months.

 ![image](https://github.com/user-attachments/assets/115f141d-3c9f-47fc-8e53-e9c63f5733fa)